ByJoker8625/MyJFQL/README.md

 java -Xmx2G -Xms2G -jar MyJFQL.jar
 ```

+### Documentation

+To see detailed documentation on JFQL or MyJFQL clike [here](https://joker-games.org/documentation/myjfql/create).

 ### License

 All files on this repository are subject to the MIT license.
 Please read